nesquena/rabl/README.md

 and run `bundle install` to install the dependency.

-If you are using **Rails 2.X, Rails 3, Rails 3.X or Padrino**, RABL works without configuration.
+If you are using **Rails 2.X, Rails 3 or Padrino**, RABL works without configuration.

 With Sinatra, or any other tilt-based framework, simply register: